cpfaff/rbefdata/README.md

 The BEFdata R-package
 =======================

-The R package we introduce here gives you basicc access to the data and metadata stored on a [BEFdata](https://github.com/befdata/befdata) data management portal.
-This allows you to easily pull data for analysis in a single and batched fashion for a fast and efficient data analysis.
+The companion R package for the collaborative data management platform [BEFdata](https://github.com/cpfaff/befdata).
+The package provides you with easy access to your data and the associated meta to help you pull your collected and curated datasets into your analysis workflow.

 ### Install

-#### From Cran
+#### From CRAN

-The package is available in a stable version from CRAN.
-To instlal it from there simply issue the command shown below.
-Cran will always stay up to date with the latest stable version of RBEFdata.
+The package is available from CRAN.
+To install it from there simply issue the command shown below.
+CRAN will always stay up to date with the latest stable version of RBEFdata.

 ```
 install.packages("rbefdata")
 ```

-#### From Github
+#### From GitHub

-With the fine R package called `devtools` you are also able to install the latest version from this GitHub repository.
-For that you have to issue the command shown below.
+With the `devtools` package you can install the latest version from the GitHub repository.
+For that you have to issue the commands below.

 ```r
 # install devtools package